emilbello/newsish/README.md

     i.
 Close the GitBash or Terminal window

-2. Clone the news-sih repository to your computer
+2. Clone the news-ish repository to your computer
-3. In your new virtual environment (source activate PythonML) run : python app.py
+3. In your new virtual environment (source activate newsish) run : python app.py
 4. Once the program is running open a Chrome browser and go to http://127.0.0.1:5000/